Uttar Pradesh: The Heartland of India

 - Rivers: Ganga, Yamuna, Ghaghra, Gomti

-- Canals, tubewells, wells are major irrigation sources
+- Canals, tubewells, and wells are major irrigation sources

 (ii) Industry